 - Considering work/materials / investigations produced by children together with discussion about this with them

 - A blue and green dot at the end of each unit of work

 Children will independently complete a knowledge mat at the end of each unit of work (in line with the programmes of study from the national curriculum).
-This will inform teachers of their understanding and therefore help to inform the termly summative assessment on O Track.
+This will inform teachers of their understanding and therefore help to inform the termly summative assessment on FFT.
 Following the knowledge mat, teachers will write a blue and green dot (in line with the marking policy) to inform children of their areas of strength and areas for development.

 Parents are informed about their child’s progress in science at Parents’ Evenings, held mid-way through the autumn and spring terms, and in the annual report.